rafaco/InAppDevTools/CONTRIBUTING.md

 # Coding contributions

-## Building our project

 Standard user don't need to manually download or build our artifacts as they are available at public repositories preconfigured by Android Studio.
 Just follow the installation process in our [README](README.md#setup) and rebuild your project.

+Following instructions are for user that want build their own version of InAppDevTools with changes.
+Remember to contribute your changes to the community using a PR.

-### Building artifacts
+### Artifacts

-All artifacts are generated from [this GitHub repo](https://github.com/rafaco/InAppDevTools), each one using different combinations of module and variant.
+All artifacts are generated from a single project [hosted in this repo](https://github.com/rafaco/InAppDevTools), each one using different combinations of Gradle module and variant.

 | Artifact | Module | Variant | Description | Publication |
 | --- | --- | --- | --- | --- |